 There appears to be a significant interest in an online voting system.
 There were a large number of respondents who indicated they would make use of the system.
-However it should be noted that those who lacked interest or trust in politicians all voted no. The solution to regaining their vote, appears to be rooted in something more fundamental and does not appear to be an online voting system.
+However it should be noted that those who lacked interest or trust in politicians all voted no. The solution to regaining their vote, appears to be rooted in something more fundamental and does not appear to be related to an online voting system.

 Voter Concerns with Online Voting Systems – Make indication of less likely/more likely as needed?